-The Division of Cancer Predisposition was formed in 2014 with the overarching mission to promote cutting-edge clinical, translational and basic research related to genetic predisposition to childhood cancer.
+The Division of Cancer Predisposition promotes cutting-edge clinical, translational and basic research related to genetic predisposition to childhood cancer.

 The mission of the Division of Cancer Survivorship at St. Jude Children's Research Hospital is simple: We aim to improve quality of life among adults who survived all types of pediatric cancer.

-The mission of the Leukemia/Lymphoma division at St. Jude Children's Research Hospital is to advance cure rates for children with leukemia and lymphoma, while minimizing acute and late sequelae of therapy.
+The Leukemia/Lymphoma division aims to advance cure rates for children with leukemia and lymphoma, while minimizing acute and late sequelae of therapy

 The Division of Molecular Oncology investigates the molecular and cellular determinants that lead to tumor formation and that dictate cellular responses to cytotoxic stresses.

-The mission of the Solid Tumor division at St. Jude Children's Research Hospital is to develop and test novel therapeutic interventions for the treatment of pediatric solid tumors, in particular, those at high risk of treatment failure.
+The Solid Tumor division develops and tests novel therapeutics for the treatment of pediatric solid tumors, particularly those at high risk of treatment failure